-These changes are mentioned here for informational purposes only and are not requirements of this Order, except to the extent that they pertain to ensuring Facility reliability.
-Their inclusion here does not imply Regional Water Board authorization.
-The Discharger may need to obtain necessary permits or permit modifications to implement the changes.
+include foundation and liner replacement to ensure continued reliable operation of the basin.
+This change is mentioned here for informational purposes only and is not a requirement of this Order, except to the extent that it pertains to ensuring Facility reliability.
+Its inclusion here does not imply Regional Water Board authorization.
+The Discharger may need to obtain necessary permits or permit modifications to implement this change.